A toy car on top of an insurance document alongside a pen and calculator.

 Who is AMI Insurance?

-AMI Insurance is a long-standing New Zealand insurer that has been protecting Kiwis for almost 100 years.
-With more than 700,000 customers nationwide, AMI is one of the country’s largest personal insurance providers and is widely recognised for its strong customer focus and trusted brand reputation.
-AMI is backed by IAG New Zealand, the country’s largest general insurance group and the parent company of State and NZI, providing the financial strength and stability of an AA (very strong) rating from Standard & Poor’s (Australia) Pty Ltd.
+AMI Insurance is a long-standing New Zealand insurer that has been protecting Kiwis for 100 years, since 1926.
+With more than 700,000 customers nationwide, AMI is one of the country's largest personal insurance providers and is widely recognised for its strong customer focus and trusted brand reputation.
+AMI is backed by IAG New Zealand, the country's largest general insurance group and the parent company of State and NZI, providing the financial strength and stability of an AA (very strong) rating from Standard & Poor's (Australia) Pty Ltd.

 What Types of Insurance Does AMI Offer?